 - There are additional complexities regarding referencing and plagiarism that PGRs may face.
 This plagiarism guide (log-in required) was designed with them in mind.
 Why not take a look for yourself and encourage your student(s) to work through this guide to test their understanding?

-Ask your student(s) to look out for emails about training workshops offered by Library Research Support Team
+Ask your student(s) to look out for training workshops offered by Library Research Support Team

 - We offer a range of training across different areas designed to support Postgraduate Researchers.
 Talk to your student(s) about the training sessions we offer and encourage them to sign up.